mahnaz007/ImagePreprocessing/docs/usage.md

 Make sure these .sif container files are downloaded and placed in an accessible directory.
 If it is needed, you can create them using the appropriate Singularity or Apptainer commands.

-## Running the Pipeline Processes.

-For each step of the pipeline, different processes (e.g., DCM2BIDS, Pydeface, MRIQC) need to be run using specific Singularity or Apptainer.

 ## Pipeline Workflow